-This UNESCO world heritage town is located in the south of France in the French region of Occitanie (formerly Languedoc-Roussillon).
+This UNESCO world heritage town is located in the south of France in the French region of Occitanie, next door to the region of Provence and the Côte d’Azur.

 This charming little town offers the best of both worlds, filled with rich history while also containing a modern edge.
-The beautiful Canal du Midi runs through its center, and within minutes of this stone marvel, you’ll be surrounded by vineyards, caves, and beautiful French countryside.
+The beautiful Canal du Midi runs through its center, and within minutes of the towering fortress, you will find vineyards, tiny villages, and beautiful French countryside.

 The town is rich in history.
-The Cité at its core has been conquered, rebuilt and conquered again so many times it may seem as though every brick has come from a different century.
+The Cité at its core has been conquered, rebuilt and conquered again so many times it may seem as though every stone is from a different century.

 The Romans ran the town from 122 BC, followed by the Saracens in 725 AD and finally, French Royalty arrived later on in 1224.
-Today, much of the Cité’s archaeological sites remain to explored, protected by two UNESCO heritage sites.
+Today, much of the Cité’s archaeological sites remain to explored, as it is protected by government restrictions and UNESCO.

 1. Visit La Cité de Carcassonne